kscott94/SeqFinder/README.md

 ## primer design: primer_design.py
 Design primers for an input DNA sequence.
 Indicate the length of the forward and reverse primers.
 Optionally, specify 5' and extension sequences for your primers.
 Primers will be utputed in fasta format.

-python3 primer_design.py [-options] dna sequence
+python3 primer_design.py [-options] < dna sequence >

 options:\
 -f: 5' extension to forward primer\
 -r: 5' extension to reverse primer

-example: python3 primer_design.py TGCAGCTAACTCTTAGGCTTAGC 15 18
+example: python3 primer_design.py TGCAGCTCGGCAAACTCTTAGGCTTAGC 12 13
-returns forward and reverse primer sequences of 15 and 18 bases, respectively in fasta format, against the input sequence.
+returns forward and reverse primer sequences of 12 and 12 bases, respectively in fasta format, against the input sequence.The fasta will also contain the estimated Tm for each primer.